"Everywhere I go

 Since 2014, I have been exploring “ongoingness” and “dislocation” as ways of being.
 Moving mostly among Puerto Rico, Greece, and New York City -and transiting many places in between- I question conceptions & circumstances of mobility/migration to generate narratives/poetics of these experiences and documentation strategies.
 Instant devising, ritual performance, video art, and creative writing are my main mediums of expression; collaborations my preferred creative interaction.
 Everyday life settings and spaces serve as a laboratory to relate, engage, co-exist, imagine, de/re-construct, re-create & propose ways of knowing.

-I have shared my practices with diverse populations in scholarly institutions like Centro de Investigación Coreográfica (CICO) in Mexico, The University of Edinburgh, Athens Polytechneio, The American College of Greece, The Académie Royale des Beaux-Arts in Brussels, Universidad del Sagrado Corazón in Puerto Rico, and SUNY, Dutchess, as well as other non-academic settings, like Gibney Dance (NYC) & Akropoditi Dance (Greece).
+I have shared my practices in academic institutions like Centro de Investigación Coreográfica (CICO) in Mexico, The University of Edinburgh, Athens Polytechneio, The American College of Greece, The Académie Royale des Beaux-Arts in Brussels, Universidad del Sagrado Corazón in Puerto Rico, and SUNY, Dutchess, as well as other non-academic settings, like Gibney Dance (NYC) & Akropoditi Dance (Greece).

 Embracing the body as a living archive and intentions/ actions as transformative dynamics, I fiercely believe in art making as a healing endeavor that creates safer spaces/ places for us to move, be, belong and love.